A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Application: Second-Hand Smoking and Blood Lead Levels in Children

-We leverage our proposed sensitivity analysis method to examine how sensitive the treatment effect is to a hidden binary unmeasured confounder in the second-hand smoke exposure and blood lead levels study described in Section \ref{section: intro}.
+We now leverage our proposed sensitivity analysis method to examine how sensitive the treatment effect is to unmeasured confounding in the second-hand smoke exposure and blood lead levels study described in Section \ref{section: intro}.
+For a fixed sensitivity parameter trio $(p, \lambda, \delta)$, we maximized the observed data likelihood of model \eqref{eqn: our model} as described in Section \ref{sec: estimate param via EM} after conducting a full match.
+Model \eqref{eqn: our model} assumes that the error term in the blood lead level model is normally distributed.
+Simulations in Section \ref{subsec: simulation: more} suggest that matching combined with regression adjustment is at least somewhat robust to non-normal errors.
 We first tabulate the $95\%$ confidence intervals of treatment effect for various combinations of sensitivity parameters $(p, \lambda, \delta)$ in Table \ref{tbl: our_result}.
-If the hypothesized unmeasured confounder is attending a private versus public school, then $p$ is interpreted as the proportion of children attending the private school in the U.S., $\lambda$ measures the association between school attendance and cotinine level, and $\delta$ measures the association between school attendance and blood lead levels.
-Note $(\lambda, \delta) = (0, 0)$ corresponds to no unmeasured confounding and we would expect the same confidence interval regardless of $p$.
+Additional results for more $(p, \lambda, \delta)$ combinations are presented in Supplementary Materials C.2.
+Note that $(\lambda, \delta) = (0, 0)$ corresponds to no unmeasured confounding and we would expect the same confidence interval regardless of $p$.
 This is indeed the case.
 We compare our method to the bounds approach of \citet{Gastwirth1998}.
 The last column in Table \ref{tbl: our_result} summarizes the worst-case p-values of testing no treatment effect with various $(\lambda, \delta)$ pairs.
 When $(\lambda, \delta) = (1.0, 1.0)$, the $95\%$ confidence interval does not cover $0$ for $p = 0.1$, $p = 0.3$, or $p = 0.5$; however, the bounds approach of \citet{Gastwirth1998} yields a p-value of $0.630$.
 The null hypothesis cannot be rejected according to the bounds approach; however, an unmeasured confounder of such magnitude cannot explain away the treatment effect under our sensitivity analysis model.

-For a fixed $(\lambda, \delta)$ pair, a public health researcher may be interested in plotting the $95\%$ confidence interval against all values of $p$ between $0$ and $1$ and reporting the inference for different $p$.
-See Figure \ref{fig: CI versus p: different lambda and delta} for such a plot for various $(\lambda, \delta)$ combinations.